 Last year, we saved our hospitals over $10 million while treating over 2.5 million patients.

-How Sepsis Affects the Body?
+How does Sepsis Attack the Body?

 Treated with antibiotics and possibly fluids (either orally or through IV), sepsis in may be mild and easy to cure.
-However, if left untreated or if the body does not respond properly to treatment, the inflammation may can causea dangerous drop in blood pressure or multi-organ failure by depriving the organ systems of the blood flow they need, a state known as septic shock.
+However, if left untreated or if the body does not respond properly to treatment, the inflammation may cause a dangerous drop in blood pressure or multi-organ failure by depriving the organ systems of the blood flow they need, a state known as septic shock.
 Once a patient reaches septic shock, mortality rates increase to 40-50%.

 Contact an ApolloMD recruiter to learn more about our clinical practice opportunities.Learn More